Resources: Guides

 Child Tax Credit (CTC)

 The Child Tax Credit (CTC) is a tax benefit granted for parents of qualifying children.
 Many changes to the child tax credit (CTC) for 2021 implemented by the American Rescue Plan Act of 2021, have expired.
-For the 2022 tax year, the Child Tax Credit is up to $2,000 per qualifying child.
+For the 2023 tax year, the Child Tax Credit is up to $2,000 per qualifying child.
 The exact amount a family receives is based on income and the number of qualifying children you claim on your tax return.
+The CTC is generally a nonrefundable credit; however, certain taxpayers may be entitled to a partial refund of the credit (limited to $1,600 per qualifying child) through the Additional Child Tax Credit (ACTC)

 To qualify, you must: